GeoffreyChen777/paperlib-website/src/en/extension-doc/index.md

 ## Preface

 This article introduces the overall design of the extension system to facilitate understanding of each part that may be involved in the development process.
 If you just want to develop a simple extension, you can skip this article.
-If you are developing a relatively complex extension, please read this article.
+If you are developing a relatively complex extension, we highly recommend reading this article.

 ## Process and Extension Runtime Environment